coatesap/day-rate-expense-generator/README.md

 1. Create a Personal Access Token over at https://id.getharvest.com/developers and add the details to your `.env` file
 1. `yarn install`
 1. Call this script from a scheduled task (cron) daily: `node generate.js`

+## Todo

+The following features would be desirable:
+1. Error logging/reporting
+1. Checking that an identical expense doesn't already exist (to allow the script to be re-run if necessary)